This information describes the skills your child is likely to develop between the ages of 6 and 12 years.

 - Shows only a limited range of emotions.

-- Shows extreme behavior (unusually fearful, aggressive, shy, or sad).
+- Shows extreme behavior (such as if they are unusually fearful, aggressive, shy, or sad).

 - Is unusually withdrawn and not active.